 According to McKinsey & Co, the subscription e-commerce market has grown by more than 100% a year over the past five years.

 When you shop at Walgreens Ap, you just need to use your Balance Rewards membership to clip coupons and save instantly to check out.
-You can track your Balance Rewards points and save at the register or earn Balance Rewards for healthy choices.
+You can track your Balance Rewards points and save them at the register or earn Balance Rewards for healthy choices.

 For example, for every $50 a customer spends on beauty products, they will get 5,000 points.
 These points can be redeemed for discounts on future purchases.
 Also, you can save extra if you unlock additional savings – you can get paperless coupons, special promotions, and members-only offers.